-Need to mention that these permissions doesn't allow the access to the actual backup data, i.e. while the App can manage the backup jobs or access tenant settings, the backup data remains confidential.
+Need to mention that these permissions don't allow the access to the actual backup data, i.e. while the App can manage the backup jobs or access tenant settings, the backup data remains confidential.

-To create your first App, go to Apps tab in Afi Backup panel and click on Create app button.
+To create your first App, go to Service -> Settings -> Apps tab in Afi Backup panel and click on Create app button.
 This prompts the dialogue containing the following parameters:

 - Name - unique name of the App (ex.
 Test-App-<Account-name>)